Droplet Size Calculator

 Example of use: Diameter estimation of water-in-oil droplets

-Water-in-mineral oil and water-in-HFE-7500 were characterized using our calculator.
+Water-in-mineral oil and water-in-HFE-7500 were characterized using our droplet size calculator.
 Droplet size was determined as a function of the device geometry, fluid properties and flow rate of the continuous phase.

 The graphs summarize the results obtained with the two types of emulsions.
 Droplets with diameter ranging from 41 µm to 375 µm can be obtained.